-Opened in 2005 on the site of the 1930s Art Deco Dempsey Vanderbilt Hotel and since April 2012 managed by Dallas-based Trevi Luxury Hospitality Group, the Setai says it strives for an "Art Deco fusion" design concept; lead designer Jean-Michel Gathy used antique gray bricks imported from Shanghai (indeed another capital of Art Deco architecture), Burmese teak latticework handmade by Chinese craftsmen, and a bronze Balinese to achieve this effect in the hotel's two lobbies ( for the original Art Deco , and for its construction, a 40-story residential ).
+Opened in 2005 on the site of the 1930s Art Deco Dempsey Vanderbilt Hotel and since April 2012 managed by Dallas-based Trevi Luxury Hospitality Group, the Setai says it strives for an "Art Deco fusion" design concept; lead designer Jean-Michel Gathy used antique gray bricks imported from Shanghai (indeed another capital of Art Deco architecture), Burmese teak latticework handmade by Chinese craftsmen, and a bronze Balinese fireplace to achieve this effect in the hotel's two lobbies (one for the original Art Deco hotel building, and one for its construction, a 40-story residential tower).

 Indeed, the Setai looks more like an anonymous office building than an Art Deco landmark.
-The original white and cream building has no noticeable signage, and without the parked in front, you probably wouldn't recognize it as a hotel.
+The original white and cream building has no noticeable signage, and without the ring of luxury cars parked in front, you probably wouldn't recognize it as a hotel.

 The hotel's carefully manicured grounds, lined with sweeping palm trees, a lush, walled-off pool complex, and a spotless beach, more successfully balance relaxation with the colorful South Beach surroundings.